Olatubosun/rocksdb.docs/Secondary-instance.md

 s = db_secondary->Get(ReadOptions(), "foo", &value);
 ...
 ```
+More detailed example can be found in examples/mult_processes_example.cc.

 Current Limitations and Caveats
 - The secondary instance must be opened with `max_open_files = -1`, indicating the secondary has to keep all file descriptors open in order to prevent them from becoming inaccessible after the primary unlinks them, which does not work on some non-POSIX file systems.
 We have a plan to relax this limitation in the future.